willkg/blog/posts/mozilla/socorro_tecken_code_info_retro.rst

 Server where we store Breakpad-style symbols files for binaries.

-`rust-minidump <https://github.com/mozilla/rust-minidump>`__ is the set of Rust crates that make up the stackwalker that the Socorro processor uses.
+`rust-minidump <https://github.com/mozilla/rust-minidump>`__ is the set of Rust crates that make up the stackwalker that the Socorro processor uses to parse and symbolicate crash report minidumps.

 Problem